-Dynatrace® Dollar-Based Net Expansion Rate: We define the Dynatrace® dollar-based net expansion rate as the Dynatrace® ARR at the end of a reporting period for the cohort of Dynatrace® accounts as of one year prior to the date of calculation, divided by the Dynatrace® ARR one year prior to the date of calculation for that same cohort.
-This calculation excludes the benefit of Dynatrace® ARR resulting from the conversion of classic products to the Dynatrace® platform, as well as upsell generated at the time of conversion by accounts that have undergone a conversion from our classic products to Dynatrace® products.
-Dynatrace® dollar-based net expansion rate has trended between 120% and 136% as of June 30, 2018, September 30, 2018, and December 31, 2018.
-In the period before June 30, 2018, our Dynatrace® dollar-based net expansion rate was non-meaningful given the relatively small amount of Dynatrace® ARR we generated during the prior periods.
+Dynatrace® Dollar-Based Net Expansion Rate: We define the Dynatrace® dollar-based net expansion rate as the Dynatrace® ARR at the end of a reporting period for the cohort of Dynatrace® accounts as of one year prior to the date of calculation, divided by the Dynatrace ® ARR one year prior to the date of calculation for that same cohort.
+This calculation excludes the benefit of Dynatrace® ARR resulting from the conversion of Classic products to the Dynatrace® platform, as well as any upsell generated at the time of conversion.
+Dynatrace ® dollar-based net expansion rate has trended between 120% and 140% as of June 30, 2018, September 30, 2018, December 31, 2018 and March 31, 2019.
+In the period before June 30, 2018, our Dynatrace® dollar-based net expansion rate was not meaningful given the relatively small amount of Dynatrace® ARR we generated during the prior periods.